Retaliation Attorneys in Indianapolis

 Cleveland Lehner Cassidy Fights for Employees’ Rights

-Indiana may be an at-will employment state – which generally means that an employer can terminate employment at any time with or without explanation – but that doesn’t mean you can be fired for any reason.
-Federal and state laws can curb an employer’s ability to abuse employment decisions – such as hiring, firing, promotions, pay, and more – as tools to hurt employees.
+Indiana may be an at-will employment state – which generally means that an employer can terminate employment at any time with or without explanation.
+However, that doesn’t mean you can be fired for any reason.
+Federal and state employment laws can curb an employer’s ability to abuse employment decisions – such as hiring, firing, promotions, pay, and more – as tools to hurt employees.

 What Does Retaliation Look Like?